Thomas Banyacya: Biography

 Thomas Banyacya was born on June 2, 1909, and grew up in the village of Moenkopi, Arizona.
 He was a member of the Wolf, Fox, and Coyote clans.
 He first attended Sherman Indian School in Riverside, California and then Bacone College in Muskogee, Oklahoma.

-He lived in Kykotsmovi, Arizona on the Hopi Reservation.
+Thomas Banyacya lived in Kykotsmovi, Arizona, on Hopi Tutskwa, the Hopi Reservation.
 During World War II, Banyacya was a draft resister, who spent time in prison over seven years each time he refused to register for the draft.
-In 1948, he was one of four Hopis (the other were David Monongye, Dan Evehema, and Dan Katchongva) who were named by elders to reveal Hopi traditional wisdom and teachings, including the Hopi prophecies for the future, to the general public, after the atomic bombings of Hiroshima and Nagasaki in Japan.
+In 1948, he was one of four Hopis (the other were David Monongye, Dan Evehema, and Dan Katchongva) who were named by elders to communicate Hopi traditional wisdom and teachings, including the Hopi prophecies for the future, to the general public, after the atomic bombings of Hiroshima and Nagasaki in Japan.